 Repeater Acceptable Use Policy (AUP) For W4BWW/R QST

 Amateur Radio Operators are required to be “self-policing”.
-Each user is expected to do this in two ways:
+Each user is expected to do this in their best ways:

 - By ensuring that their own conduct of operations is above reproach